Multiple sclerosis

 Currently cannabis is federally designated as a schedule 1 drug, making it federally illegal to

 transport cannabis on flights, or across state lines.
-For more information, visit
+For more information, visit Americans for

-Safe Access online
+Safe Access online.

 The Society supports the rights of people with MS to work with their health care provider to access cannabis for medical purposes in accordance with legal regulations in those states where such use has been approved.
 In addition, the Society supports the need for more research to better understand the benefits and potential risks of cannabis and its derivatives as a treatment for MS and its symptoms.